 Based on information requested from and provided by each of our directors, our board of directors has determined that Messrs.
-Herbert Conrad, Eric Ende, Patrick LePore, James Scibetta, Matthew Wikler, Ms. Natasha Giordano and, should she be elected, Ms. Corzo, are "independent directors" as such term is defined in the rules of the NYSE American's corporate governance requirements and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended.
+Herbert Conrad, Eric Ende, James Scibetta, Matthew Wikler, and Mss.
+Kathryn Corzo and Natasha Giordano, are "independent directors" as such term is defined in the rules of the applicable NYSE corporate governance requirements and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended.

-PROPOSAL 2: RATIFY THE APPOINTMENT OF EISNERAMPER LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2021
+PROPOSAL NO. 3: RATIFY THE APPOINTMENT OF EISNERAMPER LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2022